12 Country Singers Who Played Football Before Finding Their Voice

 (Photo Credit: Streeter Lecka, Getty via Rollingstone.com)

-Sam Hunt was probably the closest to pursuing a pro career in football.
+Sam Hunt showed an early talent for football and was notably close to pursuing a career in the sport.
 The country singer was nominated for a Heisman trophy while in high school, and was quickly picked up by a college to play as the staring quarterback.

 4. Cole Swindell